DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 ## Synchronize your repository metadata

-To link your runtime telemetry with source code, your repository metadata needs to be synchronized to Datadog.
+To link your telemetry with source code, your repository metadata needs to be synchronized to Datadog.

 <div class="alert alert-info">
 Datadog doesn't store the actual content of files in your repository, only Git commit and tree objects.